{{ root_page.title }}

 Living with Diabetes

-It is vital for those with diabetes to monitor their blood sugar levels.
-This is done by obtaining a small blood sample by pricking the skin.
-The sample is placed on to a test strip, which is then read by an electronic glucose test meter.
-Weight and blood pressure should be measured regularly.
+It is vital for those with diabetes to track their blood sugar levels.
+This is usually done by a blood test.
+By pricking your skin and placing a small blood sample on a test strip.
+The test strip is then put into electronic glucose test meter.
+The reading will tell you if its too high, low or normal.
+You can do these tests at home.
+You should also measure your weight and blood pressure regularly.

 The Diabetes Support Group meet at the Central Library in Hartlepool on the 1st and 3rd Friday of the month between 10am and 12noon.
 For more information contact 07818132671.